mokshadharma/llm-instructions/ed-non-interactive-guide.md

 Create a single script using a **Quoted Heredoc** (`<<'EDSCRIPT4829'`).

 **Why Quoted Heredoc?**
-Using `'EDSCRIPT'` (with quotes) prevents the shell from expanding variables (`$var`) or interpreting backslashes.
+Using a quoted delimiter like `'EDSCRIPT4829'` (with quotes) prevents the shell from expanding variables (`$var`) or interpreting backslashes.
 This allows you to paste code snippets (including quotes and special characters) directly into the script without the "quoting nightmare" of `printf`.

 **Scenario:**
 1. Add a method after line 200.